 Pork Milanese is a crispy and crunchy pan-fried pork cutlet that is the perfect easy weeknight meal.
-It is super simple meal, but is also refined enough to serve at a dinner party.
+It's a super simple meal that's refined enough to serve at a dinner party.

 You can serve it with a little arugula salad, some lemon slices, and a glass of white wine to really round out the dish.
 It's also delicious served alongside some buttered parmesan noodles or homemade risotto for a complete meal.